nfmcclure/NBA_Predictions/README.md

 Reworked NBA Predictions (Python Version)

+(Note) Please note that this was written around January 2015.
+These scripts rely heavily on webscraping to access the required data.
+Websites regularly change their layouts and locations.
+Because of this, the webscraping may fail, which causes no updated predictions to be made.
+I will eventually get around this fall to making sure this runs.

 I've decided to rework my NBA Prediction code from R to Python.
 Mostly to see if I could do it, and also to see if I could speed it up a bit.
 I'll update here with current speed/accuracy results as the 2014-15 season plays out.
 The structure and format is pretty much the same, with the exception that it's cleaner code.
 I still need to comment it a bit more, but it's Git ready for now.

 Overview of Files: